tr-sean/yotpo-reviews/README.txt

 The styling for this plugin is basic, as it would be expected for you to update the styling to match your theme.
 You can override the template by copying the template file from the plugin folder to your theme's WooCommerce template override folder (example: `wp-content/themes/your-theme/woocommerce/`).
 These files are located at: `wp-content/plugins/yotpo-reviews/templates/public/templates/`.

 == Changelog ==

+=2.0.1=
+* Localized admin CSS to the plugin so it doesn't overwrite global CSS.

 =2.0.0=
 * Fixed import stuff so it actually works.